Table of Contents[Hide][Show]

 Three Words: Chuck Norris Gravy

-Afterwards we have lunch at Mash’d, where Felix and I tuck into some chicken and biscuits and an order of chicken fried pepperoni, which is as delicious as you think it is.
+Afterwards we have lunch at Mash’d, where Felix and I tuck into some chicken and biscuits and an order of chicken fried pepperoni, which is as good as it sounds.
 Both dishes are accompanied by Chuck Norris gravy, which is less gravy and more peppery dipping sauce.
 Either way any condiment named after Chuck Norris seems pretty super Texan to me.

 Afterwards we return to our room, where we’ve been granted a late check out.
 I had packed up our bags earlier, so there’s nothing to do up here at this point but relish the silence.